samvdjagt/wvdquickstart/customize.md

             ]
         }
 ```
 This specifies which CSEs will be installed on the VMs.
 In case you want to remove an existing one, you can simply remove it here and it will no longer be installed.
 If you want to add a new CSE, you will have to provide a link to it here.
-This link will be exactly the same as the other four, except for the name of the .zip file, which would be *005-<CSE-Name>.zip*.
+This link will be exactly the same as the other four, except for the name of the .zip file, which would be *005-{CSE-Name}.zip*.

+One last step you might have to take is to add some lines to the <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/Uploads/WVDScripts/downloads.parameters.json" target="_blank">Uploads/WVDScripts/downloads.parameters.json</a>.
+This files specifies certain downloads needed for the CSEs - This parameter file specifies the URL from which to download the required file and where to save it.
+For example, this script specifies from which URL to download FSLogix and the Microsoft Teams MSI package.

+Following all those steps, you should be all set to test your new CSE.
+Make sure all files are committed to the DevOps repository and then you can go ahead and run the pipeline.